jnozzi/cocoadev.com/markdown/ACInvocation.md

  /*
-     returns the class containg the method for which this invocation was created note that this may or may not the same class as General/invocation target] class];
+     returns the class containg the method for which this invocation was created note that this may or may not the same class as invocation target] class];
      (which will always return the lowest level class of the object.)
  */
  - (Class)getClass;